OpenDSA/OpenDSA/RST/source/Development/GraphIntro.rst

 Sparse graphs are likely to have their adjacency list representation be more space efficient.:

+.. topic:: Example

-   **Example:** Assume that a vertex index requires two bytes, a pointer requires four bytes, and an edge weight requires two bytes.
+   Assume that a vertex index requires two bytes, a pointer requires four bytes, and an edge weight requires two bytes.
    Then the adjacency matrix for the graph of
    Figure :num:`Figure #GraphRep`